Siding Options For Every Home

 Insurance And Storm Resistance

-Impact-rated fiber cement and steel siding can lower homeowners premiums 5% to 20% in hail and hurricane states, especially in Texas, Oklahoma, and Florida.
+Impact-rated fiber cement and steel siding may help lower homeowners insurance premiums by around 5% to 20% in some hail and hurricane-prone areas, depending on carrier, location, and policy details.

 Want deeper siding pricing?

-Our full siding cost guide breaks down pricing by material, brand, square footage, trim, and tear-off — with real numbers from installations completed this year.
+Our full siding cost guide breaks down pricing by material, brand, square footage, trim, and tear-off, with pricing examples to help you compare options.

 Typical Range